 Note: State employment laws are constantly changing.
 Please consider contacting a local employment law attorney who can help you better understand current New Jersey laws.

 Getting paid for the work you do should go without question, but sometimes employers either make mistakes or intentially try to withhold wages.
-If you believe you are not being paid what you're owed, you owe it to yourself to pursue a claim.
-Have a New Jersey employment law attorney review your claim today, for free.
+If you believe you're not being paid what you're owed, you owe it to yourself to pursue a claim.
+Consider speaking with a New Jersey employment law attorney today.

 Contact a qualified attorney.